AndyQ/NFCPassportReader/readme.md

 ## To do
 There are a number of things I'd like to implement in no particular order:
- * Proper parsing of DG1 datagroup (MRZ data)
- * Ability to select which datagroups are read - currently both DG1 and DG2 are read
  * Ability to dump passport stream and read it back in